Danske Bank was behind large share of Estonian cross-border payments in 2008-2015: central bank

-COPENHAGEN (Reuters) - Danske Bank (DANSKE.CO), which is involved in a 200 billion euro ($230 billion) money laundering scandal in Estonia, processed a large share of the country’s cross-border payments between 2008 and 2015, its central bank said on Monday.
+COPENHAGEN (Reuters) - Danske Bank, which is involved in a 200 billion euro ($230 billion) money laundering scandal in Estonia, processed a large share of the country’s cross-border payments between 2008 and 2015, its central bank said on Monday.

 Estonia has been rocked by revelations that banks there laundered money from Russia, Moldova and Azerbaijan via non-resident bank accounts.

-Media reports this month suggested that the scale of the money laundering through the small Baltic country may have been larger then previously thought.
+Shares in Nordic banks Swedbank, SEB and Nordea slumped when media reports this month suggested that the scale of the money laundering through the small Baltic country may have been larger then previously thought.

 “Statistics show clearly that a large share of total cross-border payments was processed by Danske Bank,” the Estonian central bank said in a statement.